 - Travel — constantly changing venues — color this play as few others.
 It’s largely about going places.
 While that may theoretically have violated the Aristotelian canons of drama, how does it affect your experience of the play as a modern reader or viewer, since you are probably used to seeing such things in television and movies?

 Symmetries in the play

-- The continuing return of John Gower as a narrator/chorus tends to create a symmetry in the play akin to that of Henry V; it also puts overt emphasis on the notion of this being a narrative.
-What's the point of that?
+- The continuing return of John Gower as a narrator/chorus tends to create a symmetry in the play akin to that of the Chorus in Henry V; it also puts overt emphasis on the fact that this is a narrative.
+What’s the point of that?
 What are we to take from it, and how can it (or should it) affect our readings?

 - The play presents a perhaps charming, but surely bizarre, mixture of the sordid and the naive.
 Pericles’ own more revulsion at the situation with Antiochus, and Marina’s apparent success in reforming the clients of the brothel to which she has been sold, create a rather odd model of thought.
 It seems unlikely that this is to be seen as any kind of realism.
 But if not, what is it about?

 - How does the flagrant defiance of the Aristotelian “dramatic unities” affect the play?
 Do you care?
 Should anyone care?
 What does the fragmentation of time and space do for us here?

 - Do you relate to any of the characters as individuals?
 If so, to which ones?
 If not, is there some other way of apprehending the play?

 - The possible disunity of composition.
 Do you sense that one part of it may be by a different author (as some have suggested)?
 If so, where do you think the seams are?